 If the machine is turned off or the acid or bicarbonate connectors are pulled during Chemical Disinfection/Rinse before the needed time was over, the machine comes up with Mandatory Rinse after power on.
-During pulling acid, returning acid to its rinse port.

 If the machine has performed any program other than rinse or heat disinfect before, the Chemical Disinfection/Rinse program always starts with a pre-rinse for 7 minutes (or 10 minutes if Diasafe Filter is selected in Hardware Options of Service Mode) to rinse out concentrate or any disinfectant.
 The pre-rinse time is displayed on the screen.